ibm-cloud-docs/solution-tutorials/vm-to-containers-and-kubernetes.md

 - A cluster can have one or more worker nodes.
 A worker node is a virtual server, physical server or bare metal machine.
 In this tutorial, you will set up a cluster with two worker nodes.
 - Persistent volumes for saving and sharing data between the application instances.
 - A Kubernetes ingress controller to manage balancing the load between worker nodes.
 Ingress is a collection of rules that allow inbound connections to reach the cluster services.
 Ingress balances the traffic between worker nodes internally.
 - A MySQL service, acting as the database.
-While Kubernetes allows you to run your own database inside the cluster, it is usually more favorable to use a managed database-as-a service.
-This is operationally simpler and allows for "built in" backups and scaling.
+While Kubernetes allows you to run your own database inside the cluster, it is usually more favorable to use a managed database-as-a-service.
+This is operationally simpler and allows for "built-in" backups and scaling.
 You can find many different types databases in the [IBM cloud catalog](https://console.bluemix.net/catalog/?category=data).

 ###VMs, containers and Kubernetes